syncfusion-content/xamarin.android-docs/xamarin-android/SfDateTimeRangeNavigator/rangenavigator.md

 ## Initialize DateTimeRangeNavigator

 [`SfDateTimeRangeNavigator`](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Rangenavigator.SfDateTimeRangeNavigator.html) allows users to drag the designer screen from toolbox to designer window.
-The properties window will be displayed where you change the necessary functionalities to customize the chart in designer.
+The properties window will be displayed where you change the necessary functionalities to customize the datetime range navigator in designer.

 ![SfDateTimeRangeNavigator Designer support in Xamarin.Android](gettingstarted_images/gettingstarted_img6.gif)